MLecardonnel/ExpectedTackling/README.md

 </p>

 - The greater the OTT value, the increased likelihood of a MOTT from the defensive player.
 Conversely, a lower OTT value decreases the probability
-- When the distance from the defensive player to the ball carrier remains consistently close from the identified opportunity to the conclusion of the play, the likelihood of a MOTT is very low.
-This translates to an average distance that remains very small between the ball carrier and the defensive player
+- When the distance from the defensive player to the ball carrier remains consistently close from the identified opportunity to the conclusion of the play, the likelihood of a MOTT is very low
 - A low distance gained by the ball carrier from the tackling oppotunity diminishes the probability of a MOTT for the defensive player
 - The likelihood of a MOTT is reduced if the defensive player executes a tackle or provides assistance